springmeyer/svg-tiles/README.md

 Then open `1566.svg` in your editor.

-The tiles are styled by Mapnik using Mapnik's Cairo backend.
+The tiles in the `tiles-cairo` folder are produced by Mapnik using Mapnik's Cairo backend.

+The tiles in the `tiles-mapnik` folder are produced by Mapnik's experimental `svg_renderer`.

 # Depends